If you experience a relapse, get support from loved ones, therapists, and doctors. Then, return to treatment with a new care plan.

 Reducing the risk of experiencing a relapse and reducing the severity of the relapse are core components of modern, evidence-based addiction treatment.
 Most treatment plans now include aftercare, which includes a plan to take care of yourself when you do lapse or relapse.

-When you talk to someone who cares about you, they can let you know that you have support to continue your recovery journey.
+- Be patient with yourself.
 Relapsing feels bad, both physically and emotionally, but that does not mean that you are bad.
 It simply means you need to adjust your treatment plan, which often means returning to some level of treatment.

 How Common Are Relapses?